Introduction to Alpine Rock Climbing

 The granite spires of the Cascades are often overshadowed by their colossal snowy neighbors to the west, however what these peaks lack in height and glaciation they more than make up for with sheer rocky faces, big vertical relief, mild weather and spectacular views.
 The alpine rock climbing program is a phenomenal four day course open to those climbers who have experience rock climbing and basic mountaineering skills.
 A favorite among the guides, this challenging, yet fun and rewarding course often reaches three unique summits in just four days.

-This is great training for the Matterhorn and can be used as the Prep Course.
-Please note, climbers using this course as a Matterhorn Prep will have a slightly different gear list.
+This is great training for the Matterhorn and Carstensz Pyramid and can be used as the Prep Course.
+Please note, climbers using this course as a prep for a more technical peak (such as the Matterhorn or Carstensz) will have a slightly different gear list.

 Maximum Team Size: Six climbers with three guides.